 These new intergenerational approaches, or exposure of embryonic stages, to environmental doses show that several behavioural alterations can be detected in non-target organisms, which might cause population alterations (and have an impact on mating).

-Taken together, these data imply that BPS influences hypothalamic development and may act through an aromatase rather than an estrogen mediated mechanism.
+Taken together, these data imply that BPS influences hypothalamic development and mainly acts through aromatase, but estrogenic mechanism cannot be excluded as well.